ihor-kucheriavyi21/React-ui-base-app/README.md

 # React-ui-base-app
-##React application with CRUD operations for book entity,
+## React application with CRUD operations for book entity

 Create 2 new pages for any entity currently in your database with CRUD (create/update/delete) operations.
 The first page will display a list of entities.
 When hovering over each entity, the "Delete" and "Edit" buttons will appear.
 At the very top of the list of entities there will be a "Create" button.